Evaluation Process

 During the evaluation process, we test over 30 visual skills over two separate appointments for an extensive vision exam.

-The 2nd appointment, called the Developmental Perceptual Exam, starts by evaluating visual perception.
-This exam will test the visual skills and abilities needed to read, take meaning, and comprehend from what your child sees on the page.
+The 2nd appointment, called the Perceptual Vision Exam, assesses how the brain processes, interprets and uses all of the visual information coming from the eyes.
+This includes visual skills and abilities needed to read, take meaning, and comprehend what is seen when reading.
 Because vision is so important for learning, we need to see where visual processing is impacting schoolwork, reading, memory, and processing ability.
-In addition, this appointment may also test balance and mobility, handwriting, therapeutic lens trials, peripheral awareness and sports vision skills like reaction time.
-These tests will aid in understanding how complex the vision problem is, how long it could take to resolve and how to tailor the individualized program.
+In addition, this appointment may also test balance and mobility, handwriting, peripheral and spacial awareness, laterality, motion sensitivity, bilateral body coordination, and sports vision skills like reaction time.
+These tests will aid in understanding how complex the vision problem is, how long it could take to resolve or rehabilitate, and how to tailor the individualized program.
+Your optometrist will also trial therapeutic lenses that address their diagnoses.

 During this appointment, we will also spend some time with you to discuss insurance, planning, goals and answer your questions.
 We want to ensure you have a great understanding of how everything works in our practice and what you can expect at the consultation.

 During the 3rd appointment, Dr. Neil or Dr. Claire will go over the results of the two exams and how each diagnosis relates to real life and activities of daily living.
-He will discuss the prognosis, any prescriptions for lenses and expectations if an individualized vision therapy program is recommended.
-During this hour long appointment, you will also meet with our Patient Care Coordinator to discuss fees, scheduling, where to send the report, which Vision Therapist would be the best fit, and other logistics.
+They will discuss the severity and prognosis, expectations for the individualized vision therapy program, any therapeutic lens prescription and accommodations for work and school.
+During this hour-long appointment, you will also meet with our Patient Care Coordinator to discuss fees, scheduling, where to send the report, which Vision Therapist would be the best fit, and other logistics.
 You will have plenty of time to ask questions.

-Once this process is complete, we can get started!
+Once this process is complete, we can begin the journey toward the best vision of your life.